Spiritually Integrated Psychotherapy (SIP) Program

 - Recognize “heart of the matter” spiritual issues affecting client’s well-being.5.Determine whether spirituality will be an explicit part of the therapy process.

 At the conclusion of Course 1.4, Spiritual Interventions: Working with Spiritual Resources, Part 1, participants will be able to:

 - Conduct spiritual assessment.

 - Help clients deepen existing spiritual resources.

 - Help clients reconnect with forgotten spiritual resources.

 - Help clients develop new spiritual resources.

-At the conclusion of course 5, Spiritual Interventions: Working with Spiritual Resources, Part 2, participants will be able to:
+At the conclusion of Course 2.1, Spiritual Interventions: Working with Spiritual Resources, Part 2, participants will be able to: